freeCodeCamp/guide/src/pages/html/html5-web-storage/index.md

 localStorage.getItem("foo"); //returns "bar"
 ```

----
-For more information on this can be found at: <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage' target='_blank' rel='nofollow'>Window.localStorage</a>
----

 `window.sessionStorage`: stores data for one session; data is lost when the browser tab is closed.

 ```javascript